-As far as the issue of misanthropy is concerned, how are we to interpret Strabo’s account?
-Bar-Kochva argues that Moses’s choice of a desolate area, which had not been inhabited previously, reflected a desire to remain isolated from the rest of humankind in order to develop a new type of society and to offer the deity an authentic form of worship.
+Does Strabo’s account portray the Jews as misanthropic?
+Bar-Kochva argues that Posidonius understood Moses’s choice of a desolate area as reflecting a desire to remain isolated from the rest of humankind in order to develop a new type of society and to offer the deity an authentic form of worship.
 He concludes that Posidonius praised Jewish “self-isolation.”
-This reading, however, does not convey the meaning of the text appropriately.
-The text suggests that Moses’s choice of a place that was rocky, arid, and barren was motivated by Moses’s desire to avoid territorial conflicts with the neighbouring populations, and thus to prevent war (§36: “it was not a place that would be looked on with envy, nor yet one for which anyone would make a serious fight”).
-Moses’s refusal to engage in warlike activities is further corroborated by the statement that “Moses, instead of using arms, put forward as defence his sacrifices and his Divine Being” (§36).
-That the issue was not to remain isolated from the rest of humankind is clearly shown by the end of §36, which states: “the peoples all round, one and all, came over to him, because of his dealings with them and of the prospects he held out to them.”
-Moses appears as a wise and pious leader who was completely open to sharing his wisdom with other groups of people, and thus to behaving in a philanthropic way.
-To ascribe to Moses a desire for seclusion is simply wrong.
-Neither is Moses depicted as attempting to protect his group from corrupting foreign influences.
-This point is coherent with Posidonius’s explanation of civilizations’ historical decline more generally: he considered that it was due to inner degeneration, not to external factors.
+This reading, unfortunately, does not convey the meaning of the text appropriately.
+The text indicates that Moses’s choice of a place that was rocky, arid, and barren was motivated by his desire to avoid territorial conflicts with the neighboring populations, and thus to prevent war (§36: “it was not a place that would be looked on with envy, nor yet one for which anyone would make a serious fight”).
+Moses’s refusal to engage in warlike activities also comes to the fore in the statement that “Moses, instead of using arms, put forward as defence his sacrifices and his Divine Being” (§36).
+That the issue was not to remain isolated from the rest of humankind is clear from the end of §36, which states: “the peoples all round, one and all, came over to him, because of his dealings with them and of the prospects he held out to them.”
+Moses appears as a wise and pious leader who was completely open to sharing his wisdom with other groups of people, and his behavior can be characterized as exhibiting philanthrōpia.
+To say that the text ascribes to Moses a desire for seclusion is simply wrong.
+It also does not depict Moses as attempting to protect his group from corrupting foreign influences.
+That Posidonius did not explain the contrast between an ideal society under Moses and a violent and corrupt one under later rulers by the influence of foreign elements coheres with his general explanation of civilizations’ decline: he regarded civilizational decline as largely due to internal degeneration rather than external factors.

-Now, two of the customs that are depicted as negative outcomes of superstition, dietary laws and circumcision, are associated with Jewish misanthropy in other texts written by Greek and Roman authors.
-In Diodorus’s account of the siege of Jerusalem by Antiochus VII, to which we will turn below, the dietary laws are closely connected to the accusation of misanthropy; later on, in Juvenal’s Satires, abstinence from pork is mentioned among the customs that lead to adopting the Jewish way of life, characterized as misanthropic.
-That Posidonius himself would have viewed the Jewish dietary laws negatively not only because of their irrational character, but also as a mark of an unsociable attitude, remains hypothetical.
-Yet it is likely in view of his insistence on sociability and koinōnia between human beings in other excerpts attributed to him.
-As to circumcision, it is interpreted by Tacitus as a mark of misanthropy, a way for Jews to distinguish the members of their group from the rest of humankind, which they abhorr.
-Even though Juvenal and Tacitus are of course from a much later period than Posidonius, their testimonies contribute to shed light on the possible connotations of abstinence from certain food and of circumcision in a Roman context.
+Two of the Jewish practices that are depicted as negative products of superstition, the dietary laws and circumcision, are associated with misanthropy in other texts written by Greek and Roman authors.
+In Diodorus’s account of Antiochus VII’s siege of Jerusalem, to which we will turn below, the dietary laws are closely connected to the accusation of misanthropy; later on, in Juvenal’s Satires, abstinence from pork is mentioned among the customs that lead to adopting the misanthropic Jewish way of life.
+Posidonius himself merely describes the dietary laws as superstitious but it is possible that his negative attitude was influenced by a perception of them as anti-social.
+It is clear from other passages attributed to him that he valued sociability and koinōnia highly.
+As to circumcision, Tacitus interpreted it as evidence of misanthropy, as a way for Jews to distinguish the members of their group from the rest of humankind, whom they abhor.
+Even though Juvenal and Tacitus are of course from a much later period than Posidonius, their testimonies shed light on the possible connotations of abstinence from certain foods and of circumcision in a Greco-Roman context.

-In short, in Strabo/Posidonius’s account, Moses’s vision is admirable but also stands in radical opposition to the Judaism of Posidonius’s time, which Posidonius viewed as a degenerated version of the Mosaic project, and depicted as superstitious and hostile toward the Jews’ neighbours.
-In particular, Posidonius was critical of the Jewish dietary laws, which were associated with misanthropy in other ancient texts dealing with the Jews, including another one attributed to Posidonius himself.
+In short, in the Strabo/Posidonius account, Moses’s vision is admirable but also stands in radical opposition to the Judaism of Posidonius’s time, which Posidonius viewed as a degenerated version of the Mosaic project, and depicted as superstitious and hostile toward the Jews’ neighbors.
+In particular, Posidonius was critical of the Jewish dietary laws, which were associated with misanthropy in other ancient texts dealing with the Jews, including another one associated with Posidonius himself, to which we shall now turn.